 All forms of comprehensive individual or group health insurance coverage, such as group, individual, Medicare, Medicaid, military, Indian Health Service, Peace Corps, Risk Pool, etc. It does not include disease-specific or limited coverage plans, such as cancer, dental, vision, or hospital indemnity.

 CONEXIS service that provides billing to employees or retirees who are still eligible for plan benefits but no longer have health premiums deducted from their paychecks.
 Services usually result from a leave of absence, absence protected by the Family Medical Leave Act (FMLA), severance, or retirement.

 Inability to perform all or some portion of the duties of one’s job due to a medically determined physical or mental impairment.
 A disability extension of COBRA benefits is limited to only Social Security disabled participants and their family members who are qualified beneficiaries.
 For more information, go to the Department of Labor website.

 A notice sent to qualified beneficiaries after a qualifying event has occurred.
 This notice informs individuals of their rights to continue health plan coverage under COBRA.
 The employer and plan administrator have 44 days to provide this notice to qualified beneficiaries.

-A 60-day period during which the qualified beneficiary can elect COBRA coverage.
-This period begins 60 days after the date that group coverage ends, or if later, the date of the election notice.
+A period during which the qualified beneficiary can elect COBRA coverage.
+This period usually ends 60 days after the date that group coverage ends, or if later, the date of the election notice.